misterblack1/trs80-diagnosticrom/README.md

 - Makes sounds to let you know the ROM is running even if the display is not operating properly:
 	- On the Model 1/III:
 		- Makes a beep from the cassette port (so you can know the system is executing the ROM.)
+	- On the Model 4p:
+		- Makes a beep from the internal speaker.
 	- On the Model II:
 		- Accesses the built-in floppy drive three times.
 The activity light should activate and the head solenoid should click.
 (See Model II video above to see this in operation.)
 - Set the system to 64 or 80 column mode depending on the machine.
+	- On the Model 4p, displays a test pattern in 80 column mode for a visual test of the VRAM as well as a test of the 80-column hardware.
+Then switches to 64-column mode for the rest of the tests, including the March VRAM test.
 - Tests the video RAM using a March C test.
 	- On the Model I/III:
 		- Tests for 7-bit Model I VRAM (fake bit 6) and identifies it if found.
+	- On the Model I/III/4p:
 		- Beeps a good (rising tones) or bad (tune ending on low note) VRAM sound.
 		- If the VRAM is bad, it will show a test pattern on the screen, then beep out which bit(s) are bad repeatedly.
 	- On the Model II: